 4. Check for local deals on Groupon

-Check Groupon a week or tow before your visit to find discounted attractions, experiences, and dining option.
+Check Groupon a week or two before your visit to find discounted attractions, experiences, and dining option.

 5. Buy a reciprocal museum membership